 #7.
 Check Your Specs

 Check the FIBC tag to ensure that you are using the correct bulk bag for the product being filled.
-Your tag won’t show all of the specifications, but should at least indicate the safe working load rated for your bulk bag as well as the dimensions of your FIBC.
+Your tag won’t show all of the specifications, but should at least indicate the safe working load rated for your bulk bag as well as the dimensions of your FIBC bulk bag.
 Did someone accidentally grab the wrong size bulk bag during production?
 It happens.

 Once again, this is where saving the faulty bag is useful.
 If the problem isn’t obvious, your bulk bag supplier can check the bulk bag against its specifications more expertly and thoroughly.